SurveyLens: A Discipline-Aware Benchmark for Automatic Survey Generation: SurveyLens

 where $\mathcal{O}$ denotes the hierarchical \textbf{outline} (i.e., nested section titles), $\mathcal{C}$ represents the \textbf{content} (including textual paragraphs, figures, tables, formulas, and in-text citations), and $\mathcal{R}$ is the \textbf{reference list} (containing bibliographic metadata such as titles and publication venues).
-This decomposition facilitates fine-grained, multi-dimensional evaluation of generated surveys.
+We obtain $\mathcal{S}$ from raw PDFs via a four-stage pipeline: MinerU~\cite{wang_mineru_2024} PDF parsing, rule-based hierarchy and reference extraction, LLM-based normalization, and human verification (detailed in Appendix~\ref{app:ssr_pipeline}).